mvolkmann/blog/src/swift-ui.md

       // code to run when button is pressed
   }

-  // Button with an action argument that is a function and
+  // Button with an "action" argument whose value
+  // can be a closure or a function reference
+  // and a "contents" argument whose value is a ViewBuilder
-  // contents that can be any View specified with a trailing closure.
+  // that can be written as a trailing closure.

   Button(action: {
       // code to run when button is pressed
   }) {